 I found a wonderful solution in the American String Teachers Association (ASTA), an organization where I'm a longtime member.
 This group, established in 1946, connects teachers with each other, with their communities and with the broader community of string teachers nation-wide, whether they wish to eventually teach in schools, universities or privately.

 Very importantly, though, ASTA also has something called Student Chapters.
-In fact, there are approximately 54 Student Chapters listed on the ASTA website, at colleges and universities all across the United States.
+In fact, there are approximately 54 Student Chapters currently, at colleges and universities all across the United States.

 I first began to notice these Student Chapters at ASTA National Conferences, which I've been attending regularly since 2005.
 The conferences take place annually, at a different location each year.
 I noticed many young educators-in-training were also attending the sessions, and I could see that this was a great way for young people to get introduced to fabulous educators across the nation, and develop their knowledge and tools for use when they got out into the real world of teaching.
 I noticed that many of these student participants were attending as members of their ASTA Student Chapters, along with their faculty sponsors.